Skip to content

 • columnsEndsWith:{column1},{column2}..., to match any column names that ends with any string in the list.

-• columnsExist:{column1},{column2}..., to match any column names that are in the query. (ex.
-If "select col1, col2 from table" is the query, and columnsExist:col1 is the rule, it will match the query, so the result will be filtered)
+• columnsExist:{column1},{column2}..., to match all column names that are in the query, if at least one column name will match. (ex.
+If "select col1, col2 from table" is the query, and columnsExist:col1 is the rule, it will apply logic for both col1, col2)

-• columnsNotExist:{column1},{column2}..., to match any column names that are NOT in the query. (ex.
-If "select col1, col2 from table" is the query, and columnsExist:col1 is the rule, it will match the query, so the result wouldn't be filtered)
+• columnsNotExist:{column1},{column2}..., to match all column names that are in the query, if specified column will NOT occur in the query. (ex.
+If "select col1, col2 from table" is the query, and columnsNotExist:col3 is the rule, it will apply desire logic for both col1, col2)

 Column Row Regex Behavior